 Calf strain

-Probably the most common cause of sudden onset pain at the back of the lower leg.
-Symptoms consist of:
+A calf strain is one of the most common causes of sudden pain at the back of the lower leg.
+It occurs when fibres in the gastrocnemius or soleus muscles are overstretched or torn.
+Symptoms include:

 Calf contusion

-A contusion occurs following a direct impact or trauma to the calf muscles.
+A contusion is caused by a direct impact to the calf muscles.
 Symptoms include:

 - Sudden calf pain at the point of impact